mrbusche/matthewbusche.com/_posts/2014-01-16-connecting-ms-sql-database-to-railo-datasources.md

   - ColdFusion
 ---

-Tonight was the 2nd time I&#8217;ve struggled getting Microsoft SQL Server set up to communicate with Railo (and really anything at all), so I thought I&#8217;d write up some quick tips on what I had to do.
+Tonight was the 2nd time I've struggled getting Microsoft SQL Server set up to communicate with Railo (and really anything at all), so I thought I'd write up some quick tips on what I had to do.
 Once you think you have everything set up there are 2 steps that are left.

 Go to Microsoft SQL Server 20XX > Configuration Tools > SQL Server Configuration Manager